 Setting up a homepage

 You actually don't need to know much about how the server works.
 You do need to know where and how to create your Web documents so that the server can find them and make them accessible to the world.
-The steps to do so are fairly straightforward:
+The steps to do so are straightforward:

 - You must have a UTCS UNIX account.

-- If your login ID is, say, username, an empty public Web directory has already been created for you in your home directory: /u/username/public_html.
+- If your login ID is username, an empty public Web directory has already been created for you in your home directory: /u/username/public_html.
 This directory is accessible by NFS from any UNIX host on the CS production network.
 You should leave this directory world readable (or at least world searchable), and make sure your home directory is also at least world searchable.
 This directory is where you will create and maintain your personal Web documents.

-- When the nightly Web batch job notices that you have created an index file in your public Web directory, it will automatically add a link for your home page to the master page for your UNIX group, if your account's primary group is dept, grad, undergrad, or guest.
+When the once-nightly Web batch job notices that you have created an index file in your public Web directory, it will automatically add a link for your home page to the master page for your UNIX group, if your account's primary group is dept, grad, undergrad, or guest.
 This step is not necessary for your page to be accessible, it just provides a convenient link to your page.
 Your public_html folder must be world readable for this link to be created.

 Scripts and SSIs

-CGI scripts for the UTCS web must be written in a portable interpreted language such as Shell, Perl, or PHP5, or in a language such as C or C++ compiled for the server host platform (Intel Linux).
+CGI scripts for the UTCS web must be written in a portable interpreted language such as Shell, Perl, Python, or PHP5, or in a language such as C or C++ compiled for the server host platform (Intel Linux).
 Most of the usual UNIX software is available to a script, depending on the script's notion of $PATH.